kdhahmo/Statistical-Modelling-Project/README.md

 ## Revisiting the Project

 I wanted to change my approach to the EDA and cleaning process because of my initial handling of duplicated Points of Interest.
 The work I am doing in the [yelp_foursquare_EDA_altered_process notebook](notebooks/yelp_foursquare_EDA_altered_process.ipynb) is the start of this change in process.

-- 2025/7/31 accidentally commited before adding and ran into issues.
-May pull from source and re-do work to spend less time on work lost.